 Both actors have struggled to maintain Sora’s young voice as they’ve grown older.
 In an interview with USgamer, Haley Joel Osment said, “I started this when I was 12, and my voice had started to change and everything.
 So learning how to manipulate that and keep the voice sounding young while still preserving the range of emotions that Sora had; that was a unique challenge.”

-Sora’s first Keyblade is the Kingdom Key, but you can pick up many unique blades as you progress through the game, from the kooky Crabclaw you find in Atlantica to the clunky Metal Chocobo found in Olympus Coliseum.
+Sora’s main Keyblade is the Kingdom Key, but you can pick up many unique blades as you progress through the game, from the kooky Crabclaw you find in Atlantica to the clunky Metal Chocobo found in Olympus Coliseum.
 Make sure you check out our Kingdom Hearts Keyblade guide to learn more about them all.